axelvaldez/radical-companies/_posts/how-to/2023-03-26-a-radical-experiment.markdown

 <h1>Example: Belt Levels</h1>
  <p>This example came up last Friday.
 The question came up as, <span class="_quotespan">Is X be compatible with the <span class='_paradigm'>RADICAL</span> system?</span> My first answer was a very <span class='_paradigm'>FIAT</span> <em>No!</em> It took a while (<em>i.e.</em>, this <span class='_paradigm'>FIAT</span> stuff is not easy to shake), but I think I eventually came up with a truly <span class='_paradigm'>RADICAL</span>, out-of-love response: <span class="_quotespan">run an experiment!</span></p>
  <p>
   In this case, X refered to a mentoring system based on the Karate Belt level system.
-The problem with these schemes is that can get <span class='_paradigm'>FIAT<span>-complicated quickly, <span class="_quotespan">&hellip; and pay would be based on that</span>.
+The problem with these schemes is that can get xxx <span class='_paradigm'>FIAT<span>-xxxcomplicated quickly, <span class="_quotespan">&hellip; and pay would be based on that</span>.
  </p>

 <h1>The Analysis</h1>